 - Know About Vets In The Area

-A professional dog sitter you intend hiring should know about the vet clinics in your location, and also know where to locate the closest emergency after-hours vet, just in case something goes wrong with your pooch at night.
+A professional you intend hiring should know about the vet clinics in your location, and also know where to locate the closest emergency after-hours vet, just in case something goes wrong with your pooch at night.

 - Ensure The Sitter Has A Backup